Dimension-Free Descriptions of Convex Sets: Constant-Sized Invariant Conic Programs

-with $G_n$ acting by $g\cdot f = f\circ g^{-1}$.
-Sums of exponentials as in $F_n$ are called signomials, and their optimization has a number of applications~\cite{murray2021signomial}.
-As usual, minimizing a signomial $f$ over $\RR^n$ can be recast as maximizing $\gamma\in\RR$ such that $f-\gamma\geq 0$ on $\RR^n$, hence optimizing signomials can be reduced to certifying their nonnegativity.
-This is NP-hard in general, but can be done efficiently if only a single coefficient of $f$ is nonnegative, or if $f$ is a sum of such signomials~\cite{sage}.
+with $\msf G_n$ acting by $g\cdot f = f\circ g^{-1}$.
+Note that $\mscr F = \mscr V\oplus\mscr W$ as consistent sequences, where $\mscr V = \{\RR^{\mc A_n}\}$ and $\mscr W=\{\RR^{\mc B_n}\}$ are as above.
+Sums of exponentials as in $\vct F_n$ are called signomials, and optimization problems involving such functions arise in a number of applications~\cite{murray2021signomial}.
+As usual, minimizing a signomial $f$ over $\RR^n$ can be recast as maximizing $\gamma\in\RR$ such that $f-\gamma\geq 0$ on $\RR^n$, so that optimizing signomials can be reduced to certifying their nonnegativity.
+This is NP-hard in general, but it can be done efficiently if only a single coefficient of $f$ is nonnegative or if $f$ is a sum of such signomials~\cite{sage}.
 Formally, define the cones of (Sums of) nonnegative AM/GM Exponential functions, called AGE (resp., SAGE) functions, by